 Wait on Abba Father.
 Be of good courage and he shall strengthen your heart.
 Wait, I say, on Abba [Ps, 27.14].

-Through KM came the confirmation that Scripture is true, Abba Father keeps his promises, he is hearing our prayers, guiding our steps, loving us, and we are doing the right thing.
+Through KM came the confirmation that Scripture is true, Abba Father keeps his promises, hears our prayers, guides our steps, loves us, and confirms we are doing the right thing.

 Abba Father is a good, good Father.
 Amen.